 If you are serious about photography or photo storage, then Adobe is one of the best alternatives to Google Photos.
 Here, users will find packaged photo storage solutions that include access to Lightroom and Photoshop, with program selections and storage capacities dependent on pricing tiers.

-The former comes with 1TB of storage and is the most comparable to Google Photos in terms of usability, while the latter also includes Photoshop (Adobe’s graphics/photo editor).
+The former comes with 1TB of storage and is the most comparable to Google Photos in terms of usability, while the latter also includes Photoshop (Adobe’s graphics/photo editor), but only includes 20GB of space by default.

 Although pricey, Adobe works hard to provide a system that is easy to use, with programs that are industry standard.
 There is integration with Gmail and apps for Windows, iOS, macOS, and Android.
 Adobe supports a wide range of formats, including RAW files, and users can take advantage of the Adobe Behance social media platform to showcase their creative works (similar to Flickr’s platform).